ganesh-421/ganesh-421/README.md

 - 🌱 I’m currently learning **Efficient way of time management to handle multiple projects in very limited time**

 - ☁️ I've keen interest in Artificial intelligence.
-So,I'm planning to learn about **Machine Learning**
+So,I'm planning to learn **Machine Learning**

 - 💬 Ask me about **Laravel, React, MySQL**